30 famous people you might not know were college athletes

 You may also like: Counties with the fastest-falling population in every state

-Today, Leslie Jones is known as a comedic force and a key player on “Saturday Night Live,” but her height (she's 6-foot tall) might give a clue as to the athletic path she considered prior to writing and performing.
+Today, Leslie Jones is known as a comedic force, but her height (she’s 6-foot tall) might give a clue as to the athletic path she considered prior to writing and performing.
 Jones received a basketball scholarship to Chapman University, although she didn't play there for long.
 She transferred to Colorado State University in order to follow a Chapman coach that moved on.
-At Colorado State, however, Jones' transfer status meant that she was red-shirted and unable to play in any basketball games for a whole season—a fact that freed up Jones' time and allowed her to try her hand at stand-up comedy, which she then dropped out of school to pursue.
+At Colorado State, however, Jones’ transfer status meant that she was red-shirted and unable to play in any basketball games for a whole season—a fact that freed up Jones’ time and allowed her to try her hand at stand-up comedy, which she then dropped out of school to pursue.

-As of 2019, Bradley Cooper can add “Oscar-nominated producer” to his list of achievements, but “member of the Georgetown rowing team” has been on there since the mid-1990s.
-Cooper's college career began at Villanova, but after just one year, he transferred to Georgetown, where he studied English, became fluent in French, and rowed alongside his fellow Hoyas.
-Cooper stepped away from his crew team for most of a season in order to perform in a play, and when he asked his coach if he could row in the final crucial race, he was given a firm “no.” After a little insistence, however, he was allowed, and gave an effort that Cooper's coach said was “the most magnificent thing” he'd ever seen in rowing.
+Actor and filmmaker Bradley Cooper was a member of the Georgetown rowing team in the mid-1990s.
+Cooper’s college career began at Villanova, but after just one year, he transferred to Georgetown, where he studied English, became fluent in French, and rowed alongside his fellow Hoyas.
+Cooper stepped away from his crew team for most of a season in order to perform in a play, and when he asked his coach if he could row in the final crucial race, he was given a firm “no.” After a little insistence, however, he was allowed, and gave an effort that Cooper’s coach said was “the most magnificent thing” he'd ever seen in rowing.

 You may also like: Best places to retire on the East Coast